civisanalytics/civis-r/cran-comments.md

-This is a patch release fixing a bug from an updated dependency.
+This is a patch release fixing a bug and doc error from changes in the Civis API.

 The version has been bumped to 1.1.1.